Phoenix Sex Crimes Attorney

 - Sex Offender Treatment Programs: Courts may require convicted sex offenders to participate in sex offender treatment programs as part of their sentence.
 These programs aim to address underlying issues contributing to the offender's behavior and reduce the risk of reoffending.

-- Restrictions on Residency and Employment: Convicted sex offenders may face restrictions on where they can live or work, particularly in relation to proximity to schools, parks, or other places where children frequent.
+- Restrictions on Residency & Employment: Convicted sex offenders may face restrictions on where they can live or work, particularly in relation to proximity to schools, parks, or other places where children frequent.
 These restrictions, often referred to as "residency restrictions," aim to reduce the risk of reoffending and protect communities.

 - Civil Commitment: In some cases involving sexually violent offenses or individuals deemed to be sexually violent predators, Arizona law allows for civil commitment proceedings.
 This involves the indefinite confinement of the individual in a secure facility for treatment and supervision, even after they have completed their criminal sentence.

-Contact a Phoenix Sex Crime Attorney
+Contact Our Phoenix Sex Crime Lawyer Today

+At MayesTelles PLLC, our lawyers give our all to the defense of each criminal case.
+Call now for a free initial consultation or fill out our online case evaluation to get started.
+After we review your case, we could guide you step-by-step through our legal process and provide you with experienced defense.
 If you or someone you love has been accused of a sex offense, we invite you to contact our firm.
 Discuss your case with one of our defense lawyers in a free consultation and learn more about your options.
 We offer flexible payment plans and special discounts, so don't hesitate to call and find out what we could do for you.
-We are available 24/7.

 We've Won Thousands of Cases